Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 {% assign loc = page.path | remove_first: '_posts/' | remove: '.md' %}

 A few years ago, I wrote a post on [how Grover's quantum search algorithm works](http://twistedoakstudios.com/blog/Post2644_grovers-quantum-search-algorithm).
-I think it went over quite well; I've heard from several people that it was the first time they "got" anything about quantum computing.
+I think it went over quite well.
+I've heard from several people that it was the first time they "got" anything about quantum computing.
 Today I want to do the same thing, but with [Shor's quantum factoring algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm).

 My guess is that there are two reasons that certain people found my post on Grover search helpful.